rjhancock/solaris-vii-games/rules.markdown

 Players may purchase up to 3 pilots at stable creation.
 A starting stable should include no more than 3 pilots.

-Be as creative as you like with your pilot names and call-signs, as well as custom portraits!
-Feel free to add as much background for your pilots as you want.
+Be as creative as you like with your pilot names and call-signs.
+Feel free to add as much background for your pilots as you want to make them come alive.

 The total price of a pilot should be worked out by combining the cost of the Gunnery and Piloting skills listed in the table below: